NextZeus/pomelodocker/README.md

 # pomelo & zmq & pm2 & docker

-## zmq
-* pomelo default rpc library is pomelo-rpc
-* use zmq instead of pomelo-rpc

 ## pm2
 * process manager use pm2
 * you can also use forever [i used it on production]